boomerang-io/carbon-addons-boomerang-react/README.md

 ## Release History

+### v3

+Substantial changes to the library have been made for v3 to adopt Carbon v11, Vite, and Sass Modules to significantly improve the DX of using and writing the library.

+## Breaking Changes

+- Support Carbon v11
+- Drop Carbon v10
+- Remove exports of Carbon components

+## Improvements

+ - Significantly reduced build times via Sass modules
+ - Simpler styles architecture
+ - Upgraded to v6 of Storybook
+ - Use Vite as Storybook preprocessor
+ - Use Vitest as test runner

+ ## Deprecations

+ - LoadingAnimation
+ - NoDisplay
+ - OptionsGrid
+ - Sidenav

 ### v2

 The big change here is finally supporting tree-shaking properly.
 This should reduce bundle size and builds times, sometimes drastically based on your use case.
 [View the migration guide](./documentation/guides/v2-migration.md) for updating to v2.